 History

-We started our visit at the information center, which is a good way to learn the history of these gardens.
+We started our visit in the information center, which is a good way to learn the history of these gardens.
 You can pick up a map of the gardens here.
 The exhibit hall has historical displays on Edward W. Bok’s life, as well as the history behind the Singing Tower and Gardens.
 You can also see the original carillon keyboard.

 Bok Tower Gardens was created in the early 1920s and was a gift to the American people from Edward W. Bok, a Dutch immigrant who became editor of The Ladies Home Journal and won a Pulitzer Prize for his autobiography.
 He was transfixed by the beauty of one of Florida’s highest points, rising 295 feet above sea level in Lake Wales, Florida.
-So, Bok purchased the land with the intention of creating a lush garden and bird sanctuary.
-The gardens were then designed by famed landscape architect Frederick Law Olmsted, Jr.

 Bok Gardens